djmaan/Tableau/Clothing_Retailing/README.txt

-Understand in which of these three states Queensland, Victoria or Western Australia is the business environment.
+Understand in which of these three states Queensland, Victoria or Western Australia is the best business environment.
 THe best and the most hospitable for a company like cloth to come and create a another retail chain and prosper.